10 high-converting landing pages built with PageFly

 At first glance, I can see this is one of our most popular landing page templates - Essence.
 With over 50 templates, PageFly gives you full web pages at your fingertips in minutes.

 There are a couple of things I would have done differently if I was building this landing page, but I like how they’ve completely replaced the Shopify theme’s product page completely with PageFly elements.

 A little bit of color correction and more dynamic content and this could be an awesome landing page.

 Consistent color schemes like this give a really good impression when people land on your site.
-This long-form style of landing page works really well, and the use of video, images and expanding elements help with SEO.
+This long-form style of landing page works really well, and the use of social proof helps establish trust when you land.